What Is Cyberbullying? Facts, Laws & Resources

-- Don’t Engage: Encourage your teenager to avoid engaging with any cyberbullies.
-It can be difficult to ignore purposefully inflammatory comments, but remind your teen that responding to their messages will only intensify the bully’s efforts. and they are doing this to get a reaction.
-There is a greater chance that the bullying will stop altogether if your teen ignores them.
+- Do Not Engage: Encourage your teenager to avoid engaging with cyberbullies.
+It can be difficult to ignore purposefully inflammatory comments, but remind your teen that responding to their messages will only intensify the bully’s efforts and they are doing this to get a reaction.
+There is a greater chance that the bullying will stop if your teen ignores them.

 - Block Them: Tell your teen they should block the phone number and social media accounts of anyone who bullies them.
-This is especially important if your teenager has trouble ignoring them, or the bullies are very persistent.
-Bullies may make other accounts or recruit friends to continue tormenting your teenager, but encourage them to block those accounts too.
+This is especially important if your teenager has trouble ignoring them or the bullies are very persistent.
+Bullies may make other accounts or recruit friends to continue tormenting your teenager, so encourage them to block those accounts too.

 - Change Contact Info: If ignoring and blocking the cyberbullies does not help or intensifies their efforts, tell your teen that you can always change their contact information.
 Be sure they know that you are happy to help them update their phone number and email address.

 - Make a Record: Ask that your teen document all messages, comments, or other abuses from bullies online.
 Teach them how to take a screenshot and ask them not to delete any messages.
 Having proof of the bullying will be helpful if you need to contact any authorities.